AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/review-proofs-wpv/compare-proofs.md

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 You can view side-by-side comparisons of two proofs.
 These can be two versions of the same proof, or two completely separate proofs.

 ## Compare proof versions {#compare-proof-versions}

 1. Open the proof that has multiple versions you want to compare.
 1. In the upper-left corner of the proofing viewer that displays, click the name of the proof.
-Then, in the list of versions that appears, click the **Compare** icon next to the version you want to open and compare.
+Then, in the list of versions that appears, click the **[!UICONTROL Compare]** icon next to the version you want to open and compare.

    ![](assets/compare-proofs-choose-version-350x115.jpg)